A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Introduction

 Social and psychological factors play an important role in fake news gaining public trust and further facilitate the spread of fake news.
 For instance, humans have been proven to be irrational and vulnerable when differentiating between truth and falsehood while overloaded with deceptive information.
-Studies in social psychology and communications have demonstrated that human ability to detect deception is only slightly better than chance: typical accuracy rates are in the 55\%-58\% range, with a mean accuracy of 54\% over 1,000 participants in over 100 experiments \cite{rubin2010deception}.
-The situation is more critical for fake news compared to other types of information, as for news, a representative of authenticity and objectivity, is relatively easier to gain public trust.
-In addition, individuals tend to trust fake news after repeated exposures (i.e., \textit{validity effect}~\cite{boehm1994validity}), or if it confirms their pre-existing knowledge (i.e., \textit{confirmation bias}~\cite{nickerson1998confirmation}. \textit{Peer pressure} can also at times ``control'' our perception and behavior (i.e., \textit{bandwagon effect}~\cite{leibenstein1950bandwagon}).
+Studies in social psychology and communications have demonstrated that human ability to detect deception is only slightly better than chance: typical accuracy rates are in the 55\%-58\% range, with a mean accuracy of 54\% over 1,000 participants in over 100 experiments~\cite{rubin2010deception}.
+The situation is more critical for fake news than other types of information.
+For news, where one expects authenticity and objectivity, it is relatively easier to gain public trust.
+In addition, individuals tend to trust fake news after repeated exposures (\textit{validity effect}~\cite{boehm1994validity}), or if it confirms their preexisting beliefs (\textit{confirmation bias}~\cite{nickerson1998confirmation}) { or attitudes (\textit{selective exposure}~\cite{freedman1965selective,metzger2015cognitive}), or if it pleases them (\textit{desirability bias}~\cite{fisher1993social})}. \textit{Peer pressure} can also at times ``control'' our perception and behavior (e.g., \textit{bandwagon effect}~\cite{leibenstein1950bandwagon}).

-Many perspectives on who creates fake news, how and why it is created, how it propagates, and how it can be detected motivate the need for an in-depth analysis.
-This survey aims to develop a systematic framework for the comprehensive \emph{study of fake news}.
-As fake news is not clearly defined and current studies of fake news are limited, we extend our study to related fields that can serve as a foundation for fake news research.
-We hope this survey can facilitate fake news studies by inspiring researchers vertically, to extend current fake news studies in-depth, and horizontally, to enrich and improve fake news studies by interdisciplinary research.
-Before we provide a summary of this work in Section \ref{subsec::summarization}, we define \textit{fake news} (Section \ref{sec::def}) and summarize its fundamental theories (Section \ref{sec::theories}).
+The many perspectives on what fake news is, what characteristics and nature fake news or those who disseminate it share, and how fake news can be detected motivate the need for a comprehensive introduction and in-depth analysis, which this survey aims to develop. {In addition, this survey aims to attract researchers within general areas of data mining, machine learning, graph mining, Natural Language Processing (NLP), and Information Retrieval (IR).
+More importantly, we hope to boost collaborative efforts among experts in computer and information sciences, political science, journalism, social sciences, psychology, and economics to study fake news, where such efforts can lead to fake news detection that is not only efficient but more importantly, explainable~\cite{reza2019tutorial,zhou2019tutorial}.

+To achieve these goals, we first discuss the ways to define fake news (see Section \ref{sec::def}) and summarize related fundamental theories across disciplines (e.g., in social sciences and economics) that can help study fake news (see Section \ref{sec::theories}).
+Before further specification, we present an overview of this survey in Section \ref{sec:overview}.